t-costa/CPC-Problems/README.md

 # CPC-Problems
-Collection of all the solved and implemented problems of the course Competitive Programming and Contest.
+Collection of all the solved and implemented problems of the course Competitive Programming and Contest at the University of Pisa.